top of page

 The "Catch-22" of Human Performance

-Your body must turn the dead 2 bit ADP batter back into a charged 3 bits ATP battery.
+it must turn the "dead 2 bit ADP battery" back into a charged 3 bits ATP battery.

 And luckily for us it does this almost instantly, by grabbing a spare thing a spare (phosphate) from somewhere else and re-attaching it.